-For those who have never heard of RAM clinics, the nonprofit Remote Area Medical (RAM) was established in 1985 to provide free, quality healthcare services to the under-served and uninsured.
+For those who have never heard of RAM clinics, the first clinic was held in 1985 to provide free, quality healthcare services to the under-served and uninsured.
 Patients receive free, professional dental, vision and medical services on a first-come, first-served basis.
 The clinic is open to anyone, regardless of where they live.
 Participants do not need to provide proof of insurance or financial information.

-Event coordinator Connie Emmons is a former Paonia resident.
-"The success of the clinic depends on volunteers," said Emmons.
+"The success of the clinic depends on volunteers," said event coordinator and former Paonia resident Connie Emmons.
 Response to the clinic has, for the most part, been strong.
-All services will be provided by professionals, with the assistance of volunteers, and the local Lions Club is helping with all stages of the clinic.
+All services will be provided by professionals, with the assistance of volunteers.
+Local Lions Clubs are assisting with all stages of the clinic.

-This will be the first RAM clinic in Colorado, said Emmons, who lived for 19 years in Paonia and now lives in New Jersey.
+This will be the first RAM clinic held in Colorado, said Emmons, who now lives in New Jersey.
 Last year she coordinated 16 clinics, including one in Hazard, Ky.
-Like Paonia, she said, it's a coalmining town with an economy hit hard by mine closures.
+Like the North Fork area, she said, it's a coal mining town with an economy hit hard by mine closures.
 Since closures began in the North Fork area she has wanted to bring a clinic here.
 "I could see a need," she said.

 Pelvic exams and pap smears are available for women.

 The clinic will also provide student sports physicals.
 Required for participation in high school sports, "We can't stress this enough," said Emmons.

 The Delta County Health Services department will provide information on public health services available in the county.
 No immunizations will be given at the clinic, said Emmons, "But we hope to provide them next year."